MTSAPaper/MTSA/README.md

 This repository contains the code for MASA.

 ### Installation
 All of the dependencies are in the requirements.txt.
-You can build it with the following command:
+You can build the environment with the following command:

 `conda create --name <env> --file requirements.txt`